Linchihj/Linchihj.github.io/assets/writing samples/how_can_I_embed_the_inline_payment_widget_test.md

----
-layout: page
-title: How can I embed the inline payment widget on to my website?
+# How can I embed the inline payment widget on to my website?
-subtitle: Sample inline apps API documentation that I wrote
----

 ## Overview

 You can add the inline payment widget to your website to help users complete payments for paid bookings made through the inline’s booking page using an HTTP request.